UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 22531153	Fowler	DA	Chem.
 Commun.
 (Camb.)
 2012	48	43	5262-4
 ...
 ```
-_executed on 2020.06.17, total count was 102._
+_tested on 2020.06.17, total count was 102._

-> S02: PubChem Compound --> PubMed Citations (with filtering)
+> PubChem Compound --> PubMed Citations (with filtering)
+> Description: Search for CID 174076 in PubChem Compound, find related PubMed citations via Entrez link pccompound_pubmed, then only retrieve references in the journal _Phys Chem Chem Phys_.

 We can filter `elink` results with `efilter` to only include PubMed citations linked to the CID but also matching a specific PubMed query.
 For example, if we were only interested in linked _Phys Chem Chem Phys_ references to CID 174076, we can use the journal field [JOUR] in an `efilter` query: